Blasphemy law in Australia: Federal law

-A person who is aggrieved because aspersions are cast upon his religious belief, affiliation, or religious activity does not need to file a complaint under the Criminal Code.
-He can seek redress under the Anti-Discrimination Act (1998).

 New South Wales

 Criminal law in New South Wales is currently governed by the Crimes Act 1900.
 Sections 529 and 574 of the Act refer to blasphemous libel but leave the definition of blasphemy and the penalty to the common law.
-Section 49 (1) of the Defamation Act 1974 (NSW), states that: "The common law misdemeanour of criminal libel is abolished" but recognised under 49 (2) that "This section does not affect the law relating to blasphemous, seditious or obscene libel."
-The Defamation Act 1974 was repealed by Section 46 of the Defamation Act 2005 which makes no mention of blasphemy or blasphemous libel.
-The Defamation Act 2005 therefore has no impact on the common law offence of blasphemous libel.

-Section 529 of the New South Wales Crimes Act 1900 on Criminal defamation subsection (1) abolishes the common law misdemeanour of criminal libel but subsection (2) states that Subsection (1) does not affect the law relating to blasphemous, seditious or obscene libel.
-Section 574 of the same Act states that no person shall be liable to prosecution in respect of any publication by him or her orally, or otherwise, of words or matter charged as blasphemous, where the same is by way of argument, or statement, and not for the purpose of scoffing or reviling, nor of violating public decency, nor in any manner tending to a breach of the peace.
+Section 529 on Criminal defamation Subsection (1) abolishes the common law misdemeanour of criminal libel, but Subsection (2) states that Subsection (1) does not affect the law relating to blasphemous, seditious or obscene libel.
+Section 574 states that no person shall be liable to prosecution in respect of any publication by him or her orally, or otherwise, of words or matter charged as blasphemous, where the same is by way of argument, or statement, and not for the purpose of scoffing or reviling, nor of violating public decency, nor in any manner tending to a breach of the peace.
+Under the modern law, it is the character of the publication which will ascertain whether or not it is blasphemous.
+On one hand, light criticism of Christianity, made by way of argument or statement will not be punished even where it questions Christianity.
+Though publications created in a style which may be characterised as “scoffing or reviling, [or] violating public decency” may be blasphemous.

+Section 49 (1) of the Defamation Act 1974 (NSW) states that: "The common law misdemeanour of criminal libel is abolished," but 49 (2) states, "This section does not affect the law relating to blasphemous, seditious or obscene libel."
+While the NSW Defamation Act 1974 was repealed by Section 46 of the Defamation Act 2005, the latter makes no mention of blasphemy or blasphemous libel, so the Defamation Act 2005 has no impact on the common law offence of blasphemous libel.

-Blasphemous libel is also mentioned in section 35 of the Imperial Acts Application Act 1969 (NSW) and Schedule 3, subsection (22) of the Criminal Procedure Act 1986 (NSW).
+Blasphemous libel is also mentioned in section 35 of the Imperial Acts Application Act 1969 (NSW), which allows judges to seize blasphemous or seditious material from a defendant if convicted, and Schedule 3, subsection (22) of the Criminal Procedure Act 1986 (NSW).

 The last successful prosecution for blasphemous libel in New South Wales took place in 1871.
 The case was R. v.
 William Lorando Jones (unreported, Parramatta Quarter Sessions, Simpson J., 18 February 1871).
 In that case, the elderly Mr. Jones was found guilty for saying that the Old Testament was immoral and unsuitable for a female readership.
 The Court sentenced Mr. Jones to a fine of £100 and two years in jail.
 A public outcry over the sentence resulted in the release of Mr. Jones four weeks later.

 In 1994, the New South Wales Law Reform Commission recommended that all blasphemy offences be abolished without replacement.
 The Commission noted that the public outcry resulting from the penalty imposed upon the convicted blasphemer in the 1871 case caused far more civil unrest than the material which the prosecution was intended to suppress.